What is effective altruism?

 Effective Giving is a community of funds and philanthropists who together learn how to use their resources to contribute maximally to a better world.

-Yaël and Alje from Talent2Gather offer workshops during which students learn to apply effective altruism to their careers.
+Alje from Talent2Gather offers workshops during which students learn to apply effective altruism to their careers.
 How can your choices lead to an interesting, satisfying career that maximally contributes to a better world?
 The workshops are based on the thorough research of 80,000 Hours in Oxford.

 Road to AI Safety Excellence (RAISE)

-RAISE is working on a Massive Online Open Course (MOOC) on developing artificial intelligence that is safe and beneficial to the world.
+RAISE is working on an online course on developing artificial intelligence that is safe and beneficial to the world.
 See this wiki for an overview, ask your questions in the Facebook group, and fill in this form if you want to contribute.

 Who are we?